-Total Guide to Panamanian Spanish (The Accent, Grammar, Vocabulary and More)
+Panamanian Spanish: Accent, Grammar, Vocabulary and More

+If you ever visit Panama, you might be seriously tempted to stay there forever.
+But before you rush over to Panama, there’s one thing you need first: some Spanish skills.
 More specifically, you’ll need to pick up Panamanian Spanish—which has some unusual quirks that set it apart from Castilian Spanish (the language spoken in Spain).

-In this post, you’ll see what makes Panamanian Spanish so special and learn 25 terms to get started with this unique variety of Spanish!
+In this post, you’ll see what makes Panamanian Spanish so special and learn 25 terms to get started with this unique variety of Spanish.

 Contents